physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial4.rst

 **Performing HRV analysis**
 ------------------------------

-Start by loading some example data by clicking File -> Open file -> mouse/Mouse_example_qrs.txt.
+Start by loading some example data by clicking File -> Open data file -> mouse/Mouse_example_qrs.txt.
 The program will start the analysis automatically and display the following window:

 .. image:: ../../_static/hrv_fig1.png